 Targeted therapies for stomach cancer

 A drug called trastuzumab (Herceptin®) can help some patients with stomach cancer.
 Trastuzumab targets a certain protein called HER2.
 If the stomach cancer cells have too much HER2 protein, giving this drug with chemo can help some patients with advanced stomach cancer live longer than giving chemo alone.
+Not all stomach cancers have too much HER2 protein, so your cancer has to be tested to see if this drug can help.

 The side effects of trastuzumab tend to be fairly mild.
 They can include fever and chills, weakness, nausea, vomiting, cough, diarrhea, and headache.
 These side effects happen less often after the first dose.
 Rarely, this drug can lead to heart damage.